The Ultimate Wallis and Futuna List

 Before we get into what to pack for Wallis and Futuna, here are some quick packing tips:

-1. Be aware of what you need to declare when arriving at the borders of Wallis and Futuna LINK#TT003- Write a list if you have a few things that are difficult to remember.
+1. Be aware of what you need to declare when arriving at the borders of Wallis and Futuna- Write a list if you have a few things that are difficult to remember.

 2. Don’t overpack.
-If you are in Wallis and Futuna for five days LINK#TI046 or a week LINK#TI045, pack clothes to wear for each day.
-If you are in for a couple of weeks LINK#TI043 in paradise, pack for a week and use your accommodation's laundry facilities or pack some handwashing detergent.
+If you are in Wallis and Futuna for five days or a week, pack clothes to wear for each day.

 3. Check baggage allowances carefully.
-If your journey involves multiple flights (for example, connecting through NoumĂ©a or Nadi), review each airline’s baggage policy and follow the strictest allowance to avoid excess baggage fees.
+If your journey involves multiple flights (for example, connecting through Nouméa or Nadi, and especially if travelling to Futuna), review each airline’s baggage policy and follow the strictest allowance to avoid excess baggage fees.
+If you book domestic flights separately, note that the check-in allowance is only 10 kg (22 lbs).
+Eek!

 5. Use packing cubes to organise your suitcase – see our favourites on Amazon or these premium packing cubes to separate dirty from clean clothes.